 Another party, another drunken, drug fuelled night on the town.
 Worse for wear she had crawled back to her penthouse.
 Needing to sleep, but wanting just another drink.
 Ignoring the stabbing pain in her chest, she snorted another line of coke.
 Another pain, gripping her with vicelike intensity.
 A knock at the door.
 It is a handsome man.
 She asks if he wants her body.
 She is drunk and drugged.
 He says no. He is Death.
 He wants her soul.
 Shocked she slams the door.
 The next night he returns.
 Again she slams the door.
 The third night he returns and tells her I have not come for your soul tonight.
 I have brought you a gift.
 It is in this box.
 As long as you open the box every night at midnight I will not return.

 She accepts the box.
 The handsome man leaves.
 She begins to fret, death knows where she lives.
 She moves to the cottage, opening the box at midnight.
 But still she fears the knock at the door.
 She thinks back each night to what she lost and what could happen.
 Every night the crows caw.
-In the end she is old poor wizened and lonely.
+Many moon-tides pass.
+Beauty fades; she is old, poor, wizened and lonely.
 The firewood runs low.
 Freezing she throws the box onto the fire.
 Blue sparks.
 A knock at the door.
 It is death.

 “You said you would not come.
 I opened the box every night at Midnight.
 Every single night for the past twenty five years!”